microsoft/fluentui-react-native/experiments/tester/README.md

 4. Open Chrome and navigate to http://localhost:8081/debugger-ui

-5. Open another command propmpt and go into the same location `experiment\react-native-uifabric` and run:
+5. Open another command prompt and go into the same location `experiments\tester` and run:

 ```
     yarn run-win32-web